-Implemented in July 2000, Healthy Start in Child Care is a Kids NOW Initiative to provide consultation on health, safety and nutrition to child care providers.
-Trained Healthy Start child care consultants from the local health departments participate in joint activities with the resource and referral agencies in their areas to ensure collaboration and coordination regarding health, safety and nutrition issues impacting the quality of child care.
+Healthy Start in Child Care is a Kids NOW Initiative providing consultation on health, safety and nutrition to child care providers.
+Trained Healthy Start child care consultants from local health departments participate in joint activities with the resource and referral agencies in their areas to ensure collaboration and coordination regarding health, safety and nutrition issues impacting the quality of child care.

-The population to be impacted by Healthy Start in Child Care includes the children and their families receiving out-of-home childcare.
-During the first five years, children of full-time working parents may spend more time in out-of-home childcare facilities than the total hours spent in school from kindergarten to high school.
-This makes it critical to use this window of opportunity to provide accurate health, safety and nutrition information to parents and child care providers.
+Healthy Start in Child Care supports the health and safety of children and their families receiving out-of-home childcare.
+During the first five years of life, children of full-time working parents may spend more time in out-of-home childcare facilities than they spend in K-12 school.
+It is critical to use this window of opportunity to provide accurate health, safety and nutrition information to parents and child care providers.

 Goals of CCHC

 To promote and protect the health and safety of children in and out of home child care.